Your parental leave rights in New Zealand: A guide for employees

 • 26 weeks of government parental leave payments

-If you've worked for your employer for less than 6 months or have been back at work for less than 6 months since your last parental leave, you must apply for negotiated carer leave because you are not automatically entitled to time off
+If you've worked for your current employer for less than 6 months, or have been back at work for less than 6 months since your last parental leave

 Partner entitlements

-• 2 weeks of unpaid partner leave
+• 2 weeks of unpaid partner’s leave

 • Ability to share the primary carer leave and extended leave up to a total of 52 weeks

-• 1 week of unpaid partner leave
+• 1 week of unpaid partner’s leave

 • Ability to share the primary carer leave and extended leave up to a total of 26 weeks